 Ricevimento in presenza: mercoledì ore 15-17 previo appuntamento via email; in caso di necessità è possibile fissare un incontro anche in giorni o orari diversi.

 Giulio Vannini is Associate Professor of Classical Philology at the University of Florence, Dept. of Literature and Philosophy.
-In the same Dept. he is Coordinator of the Section "Classics, Medieval and Renaissance Studies", as well as a member of the Department Committee ("Giunta").
+In the same Dept. he is President of the University Master programme in Classical Philology, Literature and History of Classical Antiquity, Coordinator of the Section "Classics, Medieval and Renaissance Studies", as well as a member of the Department Committee ("Giunta").
 He is also a member of the scientific board of the PhD in Classics and Archaeology, Universities of Pisa, Florence, and Siena, and a member of the Management committee of the Istituto Papirologico “Girolamo Vitelli”.

 He was previously Associate Professor of Latin Language and Literature at the University for Foreigners of Perugia, where he was a member of the scientific board of the PhD in Literature, Library Sciences, Linguistics and International Communications, as well as President of the “Presidio di Ateneo per la Qualità della didattica e della ricerca”.